 Additional methods of evaluation may include portfolios, oral presentations, quizzes, essay exams, class discussion, and group projects.

-An anthology containing college-level essays, articles, or other texts
+An anthology, or appropriate Open Educational Resources (OER) containing culturally diverse college-level essays, articles, or other texts

 Book length works of fiction or non-fiction are also appropriate but not required.